-This is an intensive 2 day course, which runs from 9.30 am until approximately 5 pm.
+Our aromatherapy course is an intensive 2 day course, which runs from 10 am am until approximately 4 pm.
 Some material will be sent out to you to study before the course.

 The earliest paintings about aromatherapy were found in the caves of Lascaux in France.
 In Ancient Egypt, essential oils were added to cosmetics, mummification, incense and remedies.
 In Ancient China, aromatherapy oils, herbs and woods were used for religious purposes.
 Native American tribes used aromatic oils.